 The purpose and intent of this Code of Conduct is to maintain an appropriate educational climate.
-Violation of the Code of Conduct may result in verbal warning, written warning, referral to school counselor, parental contact or conference, in-school detention, Thursday school, community service, emergency removal, referral to law enforcement agencies, suspension (up to 10 days) or expulsion The Superintendent is the only individual who may impose an expulsion.
+Violation of the Code of Conduct may result in verbal warning, written warning, referral to school counselor, parental contact or conference, lunch detention, In-School Detention, after school detention, community service, emergency removal, referral to law enforcement agencies, suspension (up to 10 days) or expulsion.
+The Superintendent is the only individual who may impose an expulsion.